PatRakowicz/BigData-Warehouse-Containerized/README.md

 - Reads historical indicators from MySQL
 - Pivots the data and creates lag features
-- Trains a `RandomForestClassifier` to predict whether a given month is in a recession
+- Trains a `RandomForestClassifier` to predict when or if there will be a recession in 3 months
-- Outputs accuracy and a classification report
+- Outputs persentage of unemplyment and a value that displays 1 or 0, 1 being we will have a unenployment

 ---